|

 meaning "man; warrior."

-Dutch form of Andrew,
+Estonian form of

 meaning "man; warrior."